 After lunch we rest for an hour and then explore the west side of the lake where we will have chances to observe one or more species of monkey; including the most common Capuchin Monkey.

 Before dinner there is a video presentation on the Peruvian Jungle and after dinner we will have an opportunity to spot caimans in the lake.
-(B,L,D)
+(Breakfast, Lunch, Dinner)

-Day 6: Sandoval Lake to Cusco or Lima
+Day 6: Lake Sandoval to Puerto Maldonado to Cusco or Lima